 Sometimes the relationship is just over.
 Sometimes, you can’t find common ground, and both parties don’t agree on the quiet exit.
 Maybe your paths diverge so much that maintaining the friendship isn’t healthy for either of you.
 When the slow fade isn’t cutting it, it’s time to take a more direct approach.
 You need to have an honest conversation.
 Put on your adult pants and do what needs to be done:

-Is it normal to break up with a friend?
+Is it normal to go through a grieving process when you break up with a friend?

 Yes, it is normal to break up with a friend, just as it is normal to end other types of relationships.
-Friendships, like any relationship, can evolve over time, and sometimes they no longer serve the needs or interests of both individuals involved.
+Friendships, like romantic splits, can evolve over time, and sometimes they no longer serve the needs or interests of both individuals involved.

 People change, circumstances change, and sometimes friendships naturally fade away or encounter conflicts that cannot be resolved.